mlhartme/pommes/README.md

    database-add -zone foo baruri

-once a day (or if you invoke a command with `-import`).
+during `setup`, `database-reset` or if you invoke pommes with `-import-now` or `-import-daily`.

-This is most usefull with json repositories because they are very fast.
+This is most usefull with json repositories.
 To create a json file, run your database-add commands and run

     pommes find -output foo.json "" -json

+to create a json repository `foo.json`.
 You can also specify a webdav url to automatically upload the file.
 It will be compressed if the url ends with .gz.

 You might want to setup a cron job to run this every night.
 Alternatively, you can setup post-commit hooks to trigger `database-add` and `database-remove` calls after each committed pom.xml modification.

 ## Usage Message

-    Project database tool.
+    Project checkout manager and database tool.

     Usage:
       'pommes' ['-v'|'-e'] command import-options args*